webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 Sets the [_Browser Profile_](../browser-profiles) to be used for this crawl.

+### Crawler Release Channel

+Sets the release channel of [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) to be used for this crawl.
+Crawls started by this workflow will use the latest crawler version from the selected release channel.
+Generally "Default" will be the most stable, however others may have newer features (or bugs)!

+This setting will only be shown if multiple different release channels are available for use.

 ### Block Ads by Domain

 Will prevent any content from the domains listed in [Steven Black's Unified Hosts file](https://github.com/StevenBlack/hosts) (ads & malware) from being captured by the crawler.